There is a dizzying array of online collaboration applications available today.

 Even in 2017, you still have to write your own migration plan to move your team from email inboxes to an online collaboration platform.

 A proper collaboration platform migration is agnostic — these tips can apply to most any cloud or on-premise collaboration

 I’ve had the chance to experience successful and failed implementations of online collaboration solutions during my career. the lack of business and technology requirements sticks out as one of the constants in failures.

 A build it and they will come approach is counter-productive to rolling out online collaboration solutions.
-You need to gather requirements from the business users including:

 Acknowledge organizational culture

 As I’ve written about before, culture can drive online collaboration but can also sink it.
 This is one of the reasons why I recommend of upfront planning that involves the users who are using the application.
 There will be cultural shifts so plan accordingly.

 Use trial periods to test workflows and security of collaboration platforms.
 When running internal pilots and trials, look for a wide cross section of users so you can get honest feedback on the solutions you are piloting.
 Another outcome of a trial period can be getting more business users on board with your collaboration platform.